 - Leg warmers and fingerless gloves – I bought these at Ardene, a teen accessories store for $10 total.
 I think they give the outfit a little extra flair.
 Another great option is to buy bright yellow tights or leggings.

 - Black shoes – I wore black cage-style heels that I already owned.
 Any pair of black or yellow heels or flats will look great with this outfit.

 - Pikachu Ears – No pikachu costume is complete without ears, and I made these myself using a headband and craft supplies I already had at home.
-The only thing I needed to buy was a piece of yellow felt, which I found at a craft store for $0.50.
+The only thing I needed to buy was a piece of yellow felt, which I found at Michaels for $0.50.
 Be sure to check out my step-by-step guide for how to make your own pikachu ears.

 - Makeup – I used yellow eye shadow on and around each eye for a dramatic effect.
 I added some black shadow around the outer corners of my eyes to create a smokey eye, and added some bright pink eye shadow along my lashline as a contrasting highlight.
 I made two circles for pikachu-style cheeks using red lipstick, and patted them with a bit of pink eyeshadow so the colour wouldn’t smudge easily.
 I finished off the look with some dark pink lipstain and bright yellow nail polish.

 I hope this helps you with the assembly of your own Pikachu costume!
 Be sure to also check out my YouTube video where I go through an overview of my costume!

 2 thoughts on “How to Make a Pikachu Costume”

 I noticed that you didn’t make a tail for your costume.
 How would you go about making one?
 Would you do it the same way as the ears?
 Or put wire or something in it? thanks x